saracaviglia/saracaviglia/README.md

 ## 👋 About me:
 Hi!
 I'm Sara and I'm a CS student in Italy.
-I'm currently finishing my Bachelor's in Computer Science and starting my MSc in Artificial Intelligence. <br>
+I got my Bachelor's Degree in Computer Science in December 2024, and I'm currently studying for my MSc in Artificial Intelligence. <br>
 ❤️ I like music, books, playing the guitar and coding.<br>
 💔 I dislike cheese and bugs. 🐛<br>
 🎨 My favourite part of CS is the creativity you need to solve some problems.<br>